meteora9479/caffe/doc/ubuntu-13.04-install-log.md

     compilation terminated.
     make: *** [build/src/caffe/layer_factory.o] Error 1

 Oops, it can't find the MKL library we just installed.
-Add the lines reflected by this diff to the file Makefile.config:
+Tell it where to look by adding the lines reflected by this diff to the file Makefile.config:

     jason [~/s/caffe] $ diff -u Makefile.config.example Makefile.config
     --- Makefile.config.example    2014-02-19 18:23:18.287192652 -0500